pmclanahan/basket-lib/packages/celery/docs/configuration.rst

 .. versionadded:: 2.2

-By default any previously configured logging options will be reset, because the Celery programs "hijacks" the root logger.

-If you want to customize your own logging then you can disable this behavior.
+By default any previously configured handlers on the root logger will be removed.
+If you want to customize your own logging handlers, then you can disable this behavior by setting `CELERYD_HIJACK_ROOT_LOGGER = False`.

 .. note::